wdporter/i-am-that-vuepress/63-the-notion-of-doership-is-bondage/readme.md

 **M:**&ensp;There is only life.
 There is nobody who lives a life.

 **Q:**&ensp;That we understand, yet constantly we make attempts to live our lives instead of just living.
-Making plans for the future seems to be an inveterate habit with us.
+Makeïng plans for the future seems to be an inveterate habit with us.

 **M:**&ensp;Whether you plan or not, life goes on.
 But in life itself a little eddy arises in the mind which indulges in fantasies and imagines itself dominating and controlling life.